David Cook thinking about robots David Cook

 Batteries sizes (left to right): N, AAA, AA, 9 V

-The battery is nickel-metal hydride (NiMH), not nickel-cadmium, so it's:
+This N-size battery is nickel-metal hydride (NiMH), not nickel-cadmium, so it’s:

-Capacity
+N-Cell Battery Capacity

-The capacity is 360 mAh.
 It suggests that the battery could supply 360 mA for an hour, but batteries rarely achieve their rating if drained as quickly as an hour.
 More likely it indicates the battery could supply 36 mA for ten hours, or somewhat less than 360 mA for an hour.

 The battery is N size, which is a little taller than half the height of a AA.
-(You can't stack two N-size in place of one AA).
+(You can’t stack two N-size in place of one AA.)
 The battery diameter is more than a AAA but less than a AA.

 So, the N size is appropriate where you must save space and mass, at the expense of capacity per mass or volume.